Data-driven material identification in micromorphic continua: Numerical simulations

 \subsubsection{Data-driven prediction}

-The identified material data from the honeycomb L-shaped specimen is now used to predict the behavior of a double-notched specimen made of the same material (Figure~\ref{fig:bvp2}).
-For this purpose, we employ the micromorphic data-driven simulation framework~\cite{ulloa2024} (section~\ref{sec:fem}), providing an assessment of the reliability of the identified material data for enabling model-free predictions within a generalized continuum.
+The identified material data from the honeycomb L-shaped specimen is now used to predict the behavior of a double-notched specimen made of the same material (Figure~\ref{fig:bvp2}b).
+For this purpose, we employ the micromorphic data-driven simulation framework~\cite{ulloa2024} (section~\ref{sec:fem}), providing an assessment of the reliability of the identified material data for enabling model-free predictions in a generalized continuum.

 Figure~\ref{fig:honey_s_pred} shows the generalized stress fields $\sigma_{ij}+\tau_{ij}$ at $\bar{u}_2 = 0.35$~mm, comparing the \emph{predicted} mechanical states to the reference homogenized model in the double-notched specimen.
-As for the identified states in the L-shaped specimen, we observe a striking agreement in all four components.
+As for the identified states in the L-shaped specimen, we observe an excellent agreement in all four components.
 This behavior is also observed in Figure~\ref{fig:honey_All_scatter}, where the predicted generalized stress--strain states lie, as expected, within the DDI data points and are closely distributed around the reference response.
-In particular, the tendency towards the expected linear relations is confirmed by the statistics in Table~\ref{tab:honeyDDI_all_scatter}.
+The tendency toward the expected linear relations is confirmed by the statistics in Table~\ref{tab:honeyDDI_all_scatter}.
 Furthermore, Figure~\ref{fig:honey_kin_pred} presents the kinematic fields $(u_1,u_2,\theta_3)$, comparing the direct numerical simulation of the discrete metastructure to the homogenized model and the data-driven predictions.
 Again, we observe a notable agreement between the DDI-informed data-driven simulation and the expected response.

 The predictive accuracy is further assessed quantitatively in Table~\ref{tab:honeyDDI_dists}.
 Specifically, we report the global distance metric~\eqref{eq:globmet} and its individual contributions from each phase-space variable, namely